5 Easy Tips for Making the Best Homemade Applesauce

 Take advantage of apples in season or on sale to make a stash of homemade applesauce.
 Here are different storage options:

 Stash your freshly made applesauce in a glass or plastic container.
 For best quality, you can refrigerate it for up to two weeks.

-To save space in your freezer, fill freezer-safe quart-size plastic bags and lay them flat on a baking pan.
+To save space in your freezer, fill freezer-safe quart-size resealable plastic bags and lay them flat on a baking pan.
 Freeze flat and store.
-You can also freeze infant-size portions in ice cube trays and pop them into a freezer bag.
-Frozen applesauce should be eaten within 6 months.
+You can also freeze infant-sized portions in ice cube trays and pop them into a freezer bag.
+Frozen applesauce should be eaten within six months.

 More: Get smart tips for freezing food.